Frankie Brady: 2005–06

 In mid-2006, Jen and Frankie are about to get married.
 Jack disappeared because he had gone to a private hospital to die on his own.
 Jack is not dead yet; he found his long-lost brother Steve, who was also thought to be dead.
 Steve has no memory of being Jack's brother.
 Jack and Steve return to Salem together, and Jack stumbles into Jennifer's and Frankie's wedding.

 Over the next few months, Jennifer, Jack, and Frankie live together.
 Frankie uses his connections to try to find a cure for Jack.
 Jennifer angsts over her old feelings for Jack and her new commitment to Frankie.

 Jack's illness is completely cured.
 Jack and Jennifer go on a reporting assignment, and are kidnapped; they escape and rediscover their feelings for each other.
 After returning to Salem, Jack and Jennifer are in the hospital for the last time - Jack is cleared to go home.
 Jennifer has chosen to stay with Jack, and they have a tearful parting with Frankie, who is understanding.

 In September 2006, Jack and Jennifer accept a job in London, England.
 Frankie stays in Salem to help with some court cases, leaving on Thanksgiving night 2006 to work at a firm in Washington, D.C.

+Reception

+Vani Kambali from Sportskeeda wrote that Frankie is a character who "stands out as a memorable presence".
+Kambali believed Frankie had an "eventful tenure" during his time on the soap and the fact that he returned several times meant that fans both loved and missed the character.
+Kambali also wrote, "While he failed to find love in Jen, his fans surely loved his presence on as well as off screen".